MeghaGajbhiye/PSFT-Workshop/Lab300/LabGuide300.md

 # Lab 400 : Configure Cloud Manager Settings

 ## Introduction
-This lab will guide you how to configure the system settings on Cloud Manager
+This lab will guide you how to configure the system and infrastructure settings on Cloud Manager

 Time: 30 min